juremaj/track2p/docs/gui.md

 - `Run`: launches the algorithm.
 - `File`: downloads data already processed by the algorithm.
-- `Visualisation`: allows results to be visualized using raster plots, providing a precise graphical representation of neuronal activity over time (for more details, see section 'Raster plot' below).
+- `Visualization`: allows results to be visualized using raster plots, providing a precise graphical representation of neuronal activity over time (for more details, see section 'Raster plot' below).

 ## Main window